w3c/wai-statements/index.md

 * Comment: The textarea should be a select box that also includes A, AA and AAA as extra options.
 Maybe add the option to conform with A and partial conform with AA?
 {% include excol.html type="end" %}

+{% include excol.html type="start" id="Notes_input" %}
+### Notes/main accessibility changes since previous version
+{% include excol.html type="middle" %}
+* Any information important for the understanding of this Statement and/or changes since the previous Accessibility Statement.
+* <strong>Example:</strong> For the updated wayfinder app, this could be: "We have added more color contrast to the main selection menu of the wayfinder app.
+Due to building activities on the campus of our university, we have also added new routes for persons who are blind".
+For the website of the University of Sampel library, this could be: "The news department of our website has now added 'skiplinks to jump over headers.
+This way, persons using screenreader software can quickly jump to the main content of our webpages".
+* <strong>Format:</strong> [Information important for the understandig of this Accessibility Statement]; [Identify accessibility changes since the previous Accessibility Statement]
+* <textarea rows="1" cols="50">Add information that is important for the understanding or explains accessibility related changes since the previous version</textarea><button type="button">Add to my Accessibility Statement</button>
+{% include excol.html type="end" %}

 {% include excol.html type="start" id="Evaluation_report_input" %}
 ### Evaluation results/link to evaluation report
 {% include excol.html type="middle" %}